J2897/Enable_PSR/README.md

 	***WARNING:*** *The Client certificate contains your Private Key.
 If you accidentally import it to a Server, your Mum's PC for example, then you're Mum may be able to utilise it to hack all of the other Servers that are/were under your control - which would be pretty freaking hilarious!*

 You can create your test certificates easily with [XCA] [1].
 But you should be aware that, although XCA uses OpenSSL, XCA isn't currently using the latest version of OpenSSL.
-So if you plan on using PSR over the internet, you should really create your certificates using the latest version of OpenSSL.
+So if you plan on using PSR over the internet, you should really create your certificates using the latest version of OpenSSL - scroll down for links.

 If you want to delete a certificate, run **mmc.exe** and do as follows: